 Read more about green roofs in this manual on green roofs that shows the whole process - from vegetation to waterproofing and everything in between.
 Read online or download the manual.
 We at the Green Institute were one of the project partners who participated in the development of the handbook.

 The Scandinavian Green Infrastructure Association (SGIA) is a non-profit organisation with members from academia, municipal departments, green roof entrepreneurs, architects, developers and other organisations with an interest in green roofs and urban green infrastructure.

-Interested in what’s happening in green roof and green infrastructure?
-SGRI sends an English newsletter 2 times a year, where we keep you updated on the development in Scandinavia.
+Interested in what’s happening with green roof and green infrastructure development?
+The SGR Institute newsletter is sent in English 2 times a year, where we keep you updated on the development in Scandinavia.
 You’re welcome to sign up to our mailing list!